jsm8989/vesicles_iii/lab_notes.md

 - EF?
 Then imaging? - Rini at some point wanted to see the EF again.
 Leica is free frmo 18:30 today!
 And I have no evening plans.
 So EF later...
 - Get slide out of laser writer and pour some PDMS on it (use a smaller plastic petri dish for that one?
 Although may break again).
 Baking takes ~ 2hrs + prep time - maybe can get the PDMS going and then do the post exposure bake/deevlopment?
 - Depends on card acces situation (which is currently unclear...
 Need to resend the original form... which has expired...)

+TODO: finish

+### 8/4/22
+TODO: Pietro meeting (and revision)

+### 9/4/22
+Came into POM to get slide under vacuum.
+Looks like Leica is free on Monday but not otherwise next week...
+Thought: are my lipids spending ***too*** long under vacuum?
+Could this be degrading the samples somehow?

+### 11/4/22
+Plan:
+- send Pietro copy of working report
+- Go and get Leica, Olympus specs
+- Find out Nikon specs
+- Calibrate Nikon for different objectives and 1.5x toggle using the slides - this is important in data analysis
+- Check TR filter specs in Nikon room (picture the stuff on the door)